jecooku/weather-app/README.md

 **Troubleshooting**

-If when you go to http://localhost:3001/ you see a blank page, then you are most likely missing the `node_modules`.
+If you go to http://localhost:3001/ and see nothing, you are most likely missing the `node_modules`.
+- Follow the Prerequisites section above OR
 - with the code cloned, nagivate to the main folder of the app
 - to go `cd ui/`
-- type `npm start` to produce the `node_modules`
+- type `npm install` to produce the `node_modules`
 - after completion, run the initial [Instructions](#instructions) listed

-If you are not getting a response from the Address or the weather API
-- create a `.env` file at the root of the project
-- create two `ENV` variables
-  - WEATHER_API_TOKEN
-  - ADDRESS_API_TOKEN
-- The values will be provided in the submission email

 To run tests:
 1. `docker-compose -f docker-compose.test.yml build`